Conservative Linear Envelopes for Nonlinear, High-Dimensional, Hamilton-Jacobi Reachability: Preliminaries

-where $\tj(T)$ is the solution of (\ref{Dynamics}) at time $T$.
-Let the \textit{Reach} game be defined as the problem where the objective of Player I, the control, is to minimize (\ref{GameCost}) while the objective of the disturbance, Player II, seeks to maximize it.
-Let the \textit{Avoid} game be defined as the opposite problem where Player I and Player II instead seek to maximize and minimize (\ref{GameCost}) resp.
+Let the \textit{Reach} game be defined as the problem where the objective of Player I, whom chooses $u(\cdot)$, is to minimize (\ref{GameCost}) whereas the objective of Player II, whom chooses $d(\cdot)$, seeks to maximize it.
+Let the \textit{Avoid} game be defined as the opposite problem where Player I and Player II instead seek to maximize and minimize (\ref{GameCost}) respectively.